-The theme is up to you; it might be programmatic ("religious buildings"); formal ("four-square plans"); constructional ("wood," "column and beam"); functional ("managing solar gain"); or conceptual ("definitions of nature").
+Themes can be programmatic ("religious buildings"); formal ("four-square plans"); constructional ("wood," "column and beam"); functional ("managing solar gain"); or conceptual ("definitions of nature").
 These are just examples; the most important thing is to choose something that interests you.

 Selection.